A chondrosarcoma is a malignant bone tumor. Chondrosarcomas arise from the cartilage-producing cells around bones.

 There are several types of chondrosarcoma.
 Tumor types that occur most commonly in the spine include:

-- De-differentiated chondrosarcomas: aggressive tumors that that have two distinct components, one inside and one outside of cartilage.
+- De-differentiated chondrosarcomas: aggressive tumors that have two distinct components, one inside and one outside of cartilage.
 Most common in middle-aged adults.

 - Mesenchymal chondrosarcomas: extremely rare, often aggressive tumors that usually affect young adults